You Earned a Ticket!

 Will you get better student outcomes if you pay higher teacher salaries?
 Your district can do that.
 Maybe higher salaries would help make your district attract extraordinary teaching candidates, right?
 But higher salaries require trade offs, too — for example less support staff or larger class sizes.
 Will students do better?

-Some school districts hire consulting organizations to help them think through the options.
-For example, Education Resource Strategies provides tools like this one to support community members and district leaders as they consider the tradeoffs.
+Some school districts call on consulting organizations to help them think through the options.
+For example, Education Resource Strategies provides playful tools to support community members and district leaders as they consider the tradeoffs.

 The next lesson explores the options Californians have for raising the level of education funding.